-Service providers in this quadrant support banks in enabling effective corporate governance, mitigating enterprise level risk and meeting regulatory compliance requirements.
-Although some of the GRC components are available as modules in the core banking platform, the quadrant explicitly analyzes portfolio offered by service providers on GRC system integration and managed services to account for risk mitigation arising from IT systems, data, legacy applications, new product/platform integration, and overall business risk validation.
-Services offered by providers include, but not limited to, KYC/AML, fraud management, credit, liquid and market risk management, assets, and liabilities management, adhering to regulatory compliance, and vendor risk management.
+Service providers in this quadrant support banks in enabling effective corporate governance, mitigating enterprise level risk, and meeting regulatory compliance requirements.
+Although some of the GRC components are available as modules in the core banking platform, the quadrant explicitly analyzes the portfolio offered by service providers on GRC system integration and managed services to account for risk mitigation arising from IT systems, data, legacy applications, new product/platform integration, and overall business risk validation.
+Services offered by providers include, but are not limited to, KYC/AML, fraud management, credit, liquid and market risk management, assets, and liabilities management.
 These services help banks build, establish, and operate a logically integrated, analytics-driven, automated solution, along with the corresponding enhancements in the existing GRC framework.